 We depend on it to get to work in the morning and to shuttle the kids from soccer practice to birthday parties.
 In fact, if not for this ubiquitous substance, it would be hard to get anywhere at all.
 We’re talking about bitumen, the material used to make the asphalt that coats over ninety-six percent of America’s roads and highways.

-Aside from building roads, bitumen is also a powerful sealant used for laying roofs, for soundproofing, and for waterproofing a wide range of materials.
-In fact, the use of bitumen as a building material is nothing new.
-As early as the third century, natural bitumen gleaned from tar pits was used as a sealant in the brick walls of reservoirs.
+Aside from building roads, bitumen is also a powerful sealant used for laying roofs, for soundproofing and for waterproofing.
+In fact, as early as the third century, natural bitumen gleaned from tar pits was used as a sealant in the brick walls of reservoirs.
 The modern use of manufactured bitumen to build roads dates to the late 1800s, when it was used to build Fifth Avenue in New York City.